renan2scarvalho/renan2scarvalho.github.io/_posts/2020-09-12-imbalanced-data.md

 X_under, y_under = under.fit_resample(X_over, y_over)
 ```

-Ahead we can see, as in the other cases, the "Age" distribution:
+Ahead we can see, as in the other cases, the "Age" distribution, with a reduce in maximum value (87 to 82), median (44 to 38), and mean (44.5 to 40.9):

 ![image](https://user-images.githubusercontent.com/63553829/93019640-a3d54880-f5ae-11ea-9075-0955023580ff.png){: .mx-auto.d-block :